($1,734) Cost to ship a car from Eugene, OR to Port St. Lucie, FL

 The time of the year

-Seasonal demand and weather conditions in both Eugene and Port St. Lucie can impact car shipping prices.
+The time of year and weather conditions in Eugene and Port St. Lucie play a major role in determining car shipping rates.

 July, August and September are the most pleasant months in Eugene.
 So consider these months when you're planning to move to this city.